Nagarjunl/tech-talk-content/Javascript/introduction/const-keyword.md

            const name = "foo";
          }

-5.  `const` variable declared inside a block scope won't be available in its `outer scope`
+5.  `const` variable declared inside a block scope won't be available outside of its `scope`

          {
                const name = "foo";